On the topology of the limit sets of non-autonomous iterated function systems: Introduction and the main theorems

 Since the decision to retain or discard each subsquare is made independently at each subsquare, the resulting set may exhibit a more intricate structure than the limit set of Example \ref{ex:fracSqSimple}.
 Compare Figures \ref{fig:fracSq} and \ref{fig:percolation}.

-Many authors have investigated the critical transition of the percolation, which concern the existence of a path crossing the unit square from one side to the opposite.
-For further developments building on Chayes {\it et al.} \cite{CCD}, see \cite[Section 15.2]{FalFG} by Falconer, as well as the references therein.
+A substantial body of work has been devoted to the critical phase transition in fractal percolation, particularly in connection with the existence of a path joining two opposite sides of the unit square.
+For further developments stemming from the pioneering work of Chayes et al.~\cite{CCD}, we refer the reader to Falconer~\cite[Section~15.2]{FalFG} and the references therein.

-Falconer also studied the dimension of random fractals, including the Mandelbrot percolation fractal.
-Although he did not provide any explicit results concerning homology groups, he suggested a possible direction for further research on homological aspects of such fractals; see \cite[Example 11.5]{F}.
-The present work aims to investigate this in the non-autonomous setup and Theorem \ref{res:ex} provides an answer to a non-autonomous and homological analog of the Mandelbrot percolation.
+Falconer also studied the Mandelbrot percolation fractal and he observed that, by selecting the retained squares appropriately, one can construct finite-stage approximations whose homological complexity increases strictly from one stage to the next, so that the limiting set has infinite connectivity; see \cite[Example 11.5]{F}.
+Although this concerns a specially arranged construction rather than the random non-autonomous model considered here, it anticipates the emergence of increasingly rich homological structure across scales.

+Theorem~\ref{res:ex} provides a systematic and quantitative counterpart to this observation: for natural random non-autonomous systems, we determine both the homology of the limiting set and the exponential growth rate of the homology groups of its finite-stage approximations.
+This quantitative result is obtained by combining a simplicial framework adapted to IFSs with general tools from homology theory.

-\subsubsection{Dynamical Systems}
+\subsubsection{Dynamical systems}

-Although random fractals, such as the fractal percolation set, are of considerable interest, the second author has focused primarily on non-autonomous IFS.
-This is because the theory of non-autonomous IFS provides a powerful tool for studying the repellers of chaotic dynamical systems.
-Indeed, the concept of non-autonomous IFS was developed to obtain estimates of the Hausdorff dimension of the Julia set for transcendental functions \cite{RU16}.
+Non-autonomous IFSs also arise naturally in dynamics, where they model inverse branches along non-stationary or random orbits and provide a flexible framework for studying dynamically defined repellers.
+Indeed, the concept of a non-autonomous IFS was developed to obtain estimates of the Hausdorff dimension of the Julia set for transcendental functions \cite{RU16}.

-The second author introduced the notion of ``stochastic bifurcation'' for random iterations of quadratic polynomial maps, and investigated the (total dis)connectedness of the associated repeller, i.e., the random Julia set \cite{W24}.
-These works motivate our study of non-autonomous IFS, with the goal of analyzing the topological properties of their limit sets.
+The second author introduced the notion of ``stochastic bifurcation'' for random iterations of quadratic polynomial maps, and investigated the (total dis)connectedness of the random Julia set \cite{W24}.
+These works motivate our study of non-autonomous IFSs, with the goal of analyzing the topological properties of their limit sets.